lzwjava/blog-source/original/2025-01-08-cofounder-en.md

 ---
+audio: false
+generated: false
+lang: en
 layout: post
-title: "Tips for Finding the Cofounder"
+title: Tips for Finding the Cofounder
-lang: en
-audio: false
 ---

 - If I were to start my startup again, how would I find my cofounder?